jackrabbit72380/Ho4kmmm/0.7.1/tags/4k_mmm/Readme.md

 Create Your Mod 🛠️

-Use the provided porting scripts (e.g., 0.7.1-Port Halo3 Campaign.txt) from the main directory to create a base mod .pak file.
+Use the provided porting scripts (e.g., 0.7.1-Port Halo3 Campaign.txt) from the main directory to create a base mod .pak file. useing tool.

 After that Apply the scripts 🔧 from your chosen mod version (e.g., H3ho4kmmm4k-S) in order to your new .pak file.